| Title: | Kernel Density Estimation with Parametric Starts and Asymmetric Kernels |

 instead.

-: The Gaussian kernel.
+gaussian, normal: The Gaussian kernel.
 The default argument when

-is supported on R.
+starts is supported on R.

-epanechnikov, rectangular (uniform), triangular, biweight, cosine, optcosine
+epanechnikov, rectangular (uniform), triangular, biweight, cosine, optcosine: Standard symmetric kernels, also used in

-: Standard symmetric kernels.
+tricube, triweight: Standard symmetric kernels.
 Not supported by

-: Uses the Laplace density, also known as the double
+laplace: Uses the Laplace density, also known as the double

 exponential density.

-: The gamma kernel of Chen (2000).
+gamma, gamma_biased: The gamma kernel of Chen (2000).
 For use on the positive

-is the recommended biased-corrected kernel.
+half-line. gamma is the recommended biased-corrected kernel.

-: The Gaussian copula kernel of Jones & Henderson (2007).
+gcopula: The Gaussian copula kernel of Jones & Henderson (2007).
 For use

 on the unit interval.

-: The beta kernel of Chen (1999).
+beta, beta_biased: The beta kernel of Chen (1999).
 For use on the unit interval.

-is the recommended bias-corrected kernel.
+beta is the recommended bias-corrected kernel.

 A kernel is a list containing two mandatory elements and one optional

 element.
-The mandatory element 'kernel
+The mandatory element 'kernel' is the kernel function.

-It takes arguments y, x, h
+It takes arguments y, x, h, where x is the data supplied

-is the point of evaluation. h
+to kdensity and y is the point of evaluation. h is

 the bandwidth.
 Internally, the kernel function is evaluated as

-.
-It should be vectorized in x
+1/h*kernel(y, x, h).
+It should be vectorized in x, but

-vectorization in y
+vectorization in y is not needed.

-The second mandatory element is support
+The second mandatory element is support, stating the domain of

 definition for the kernel.
 This is used to distinguish kernels on the